-Applications are available the first working day of the new year in January for the upcoming academic year.
+Applications are available October 1st for the upcoming academic year.
 Current year applications are available on an ongoing basis.

 Does John A. Logan College have a financial aid deadline?

-We highly recommend that you complete and submit all documents as soon as possible after your taxes are filed to ensure that funds are available on the first day of instruction.
+We highly recommend that you complete and submit all documents as soon as possible to ensure that funds are available on the first day of instruction.
 Our office will receive the results from the Free Application for Federal Student Aid (FAFSA), but remember to allow time for the processing of the application.
 However, the office continues to process applications until funds are depleted or the academic year has ended.
 Funds are limited, so apply early.

 Do I return the application to the Financial Aid Office at John A. Logan College?

 No. The quickest and most efficient way to submit the FAFSA is online at http://www.fafsa.gov.
 If you choose to complete a paper FAFSA, it should be mailed to the address provided on the FAFSA.

 What is your school code, address and fax number?

 Why do I have to provide parental information?